- June 7, 2017

 Thousands of people are injured in Southern California each year from other drivers turning directly into their path.
 If you are one of them, footage from red light cameras, witness accounts, and the position of the vehicles following the accident can help prove your case.

 Failure to Stop

 A rear-end collision is almost always the fault of the driver in back.
 If that driver had kept a safe following distance and watched the road ahead, the accident would not have happened.
 It is simply a matter of common sense (as well as the subject of California Vehicle Code § 22350).
+Should you find yourself in such a situation, consulting a rear-end collision lawyer can be crucial.
 The location of the damage on each vehicle is the strongest evidence in these cases.